 In my world sangria should be just a little sweet, have plenty of bubbly to provide the fizz, and be full of fresh, seasonal fruit.
-This easy peach sangria ticks off all those boxes with style!
+This easy white peach sangria ticks off all those boxes with style!
 Is it 5 o’clock yet?

 I’m going to make a confession here.
 Until I developed this recipe, I didn’t think I liked sangria.
-But it turns out what I didn’t like were the over-sweet, under-flavored concoctions, often with no fruit sight, that I had tried.
+But it turns out what I didn’t like were the over-sweet, under-flavored concoctions, often with no fruit sight, which I had tried.
 Once I thought about the sangrias I had in the past and the sort of sangria I was going to make, it became clear it wasn’t the sangria at all I had a problem with.
 It was the recipe.

 This recipe?
 You’re going to love it.

 Seasonal fruit, not too sweet, and lots of flavor!
 Just as I wanted.

 When making sangria, there are a few choices to make.